arthurysong/to-the-moon/README.md

 nn

 # TODOS
-* re-organize util functions using oop?
+* re-organize util functions using oop? nah.
+* use octave scripts to learn params